eficode-academy/rf-katas/00-getting-started.md

 ## Start server

 In order to run the exercises in this training, you need to start the demo app.
 You can start the server by running `python3 server/server.py` in your terminal/command prompt.
+Your terminal or command prompt is now occupied with running the server, which means you need to open another terminal/command prompt to run your tests.

 After the server has started it will be running in `localhost:7272`.